 - Don’t complain.

-If you open your eyes and the first thing you do is to bitch about everything around you, from the weather to the president, you will set up your mind in that negative space from the early morning.
+If you open your eyes and the first thing you do is bitch about everything around you, from the weather to the president, you will set up your mind in that negative space from the early morning.
 Those thoughts will come, but don’t let them vocalize.
 Don’t really quash them either because that’s avoidance.
 Instead, switch focus.
-Understand that there are things outside of your control, like the weather, and no matter how much you complain, they won’t change.
+Understand that there are things outside of your control, like the weather, and they won’t change no matter how much you complain.
 But you have the option to choose your focus.
 A properly designed morning routine will steer you toward the important things in your life.
 The truth is that it takes a lot for us to feel happy, but very little to feel sad or annoyed.
-One simple crappy thing, and our whole day is upside down.
+One simple crappy thing and our whole day is upside down.
 The morning routine will counterbalance this propensity for bitching, and in time you will condition yourself to think differently.

 - Don’t eat a huge breakfast.

 As you may know, I am a big proponent of intermittent fasting.
 I understand that many people are not; however, even if you are not intermittently fasting, spiking your insulin levels first thing in the morning is not a good idea.
 The idea that breakfast is the most important meal of the day was debunked years ago.
 There are other ways to fuel your energy than with a triple-stack of pancakes dripping with sugary sauce.
 To learn more on the subject, please check my beginner’s guide to intermittent fasting.

 Don’t set an early wake-up time for no reason at all.
 Waking up early just to be up early and not planning to spend that time effectively is just as bad.
 Nobody gets medals just for waking up early.
 If you don’t have a plan, you’re better off sleeping in.
 Just wanting to be trendy is not a good enough reason.